emylz/music_api/README.md

 ## Solution used  <a id="link2">

 The items are stored in a MongoDB cloud database.
 To communicate with this database, I have designed Python scripts and I have used the Flask library.
-This allow me to make PUT, POST or GET request to manage the database.
+This allows me to make PUT, POST or GET request to manage the database.

 I have created four Python scripts :